 - Our interdisciplinary faculty is comprised of more than 40 tenured experts representing over 15 different schools, departments, and research centers.

-- Our diverse student body of more than 400 STEM-based professionals has access to advanced academic and professional education at one of the nation’s most comprehensive professional science master’s programs.
+- Our diverse student body of close to 600 STEM-based professionals has access to advanced academic and professional education at one of the nation’s most comprehensive professional science master’s programs.
 Students additionally benefit from Rutgers’ location within one of the country’s densest industrial STEM corridors.

 - Program graduates possess the academic knowledge, business acumen, and overall talent necessary to fuel the New York/ New Jersey industrial STEM power base and constantly keep pace with rapid industry changes.